michmzr/michmzr.github.io/consultations.md

 key: consultations
 ---

 Are you looking to elevate your skills and forge a path in IT?
-With over 14 years of experience as a technical generalist in high-impact environments—including roles at giants like Goldman Sachs, Cisco, and Procter & Gamble—I bring a wealth of knowledge and a hands-on approach to teaching.
+With over 14 years of experience as a technical generalist in high-impact environments—including roles and cooperation with giants like Cisco,and Procter & Gamble—I bring a wealth of knowledge and a hands-on approach to teaching.
 Whether you're starting out or seeking to refine your expertise, my personalized consultation sessions are designed to transform your understanding and application of technology.

 ## My expertise includes:
 - **Software Architecture**: Master the art of design and analysis.